GannettDigital/simulato/docs/_pages/best-practices/best-practices.md

 Continue moving up the the folder structure until you can satisfy creating a unique `type` value.

 As you create components, you might want to create some that don't follow exactly with the system under test.

-Maybe you see a pattern of views using plain HTML text inputs, or a checkboxes frequently.
+During your modeling process you will likely see a pattern of views using plain HTML text inputs, or a checkboxes frequently.
 Instead of having to model them in each view, you want to create a reusable component you can just call as a child to reduce model development time.
+{: .notice--info}

 There is also your entry component, the component that navigates into your system (usually just one).
 For these types of models, that don't relate one to one with a view of the system, they should be placed in folders outside file structure you are copying, but still under the components folder.

 ```
 - components
   - views
     - home
-      index.model.js
+      - index.model.js
-      actionbar.model.js
+      - actionbar.model.js
     - profile
-      index.model.js
+      - index.model.js
-      actionbar.model.js
+      - actionbar.model.js
     - login
-      index.model.js
+      - index.model.js
   - entry
     - entryComponent.model.js
   - base-html